 Arkansas's Ozark Mountains aren't the only beautiful thing about the state.
-Despite getting fewer accolades than other southern states, Arkansas has a rich history and is full of natural resources.
-No matter where you settle down in Arkansas, you're sure to be close to some stellar views.
+Often a forgotten Southern state, Arkansas has a rich history, is full of natural resources, and boasts a steadily improving economy.
+No matter where you settle down in Arkansas, you're sure to be close to some stellar views and impressive career opportunities.

 Capital: Jefferson City

 Smack dab in the middle of the country is a state that's got more depth than you might think.
-Bookended by St. Louis (home of Clever HQ!) and Kansas City, from east to west and north to south, Missouri has plenty of things to do and places to see.
+Bookended by St. Louis (home of Clever HQ!) and Kansas City, Missouri has plenty of things to do and places to see.

 Capital: Oklahoma City

 Price Parity: 89.9